David-Seis/Presentations/index.md

 12/21/21 | TBD | ...
 1/18/22 | Pete Bishop | "Introduction to Azure and Power Platform" ... | ... | ...

+## Other:

+- If you know someone who would like to support our group through providing food or space for our in-person events, funding for gifts to speakers, or any other way of support, [send them here!](https://forms.office.com/r/isZ2nfTcva)